-As examples in CBOR diagnostic notation (Section 8 of [RFC8949]), the first 22 elements of the shared item table are referenced by simple(0), simple(1), ... simple(15), 6(0), 6(-1), 6(1), 6(-2), 6(2), 6(-3).
-(The alternation between unsigned and negative integers for even/odd table index values makes systematic use of shorter integer encodings first.)
+As examples in CBOR diagnostic notation (Section 8 of [STD94]), the first 22 elements of the shared item table are referenced by simple(0), simple(1), ... simple(15), 6(0), 6(-1), 6(1), 6(-2), 6(2), 6(-3).
+(The alternation between unsigned and negative integers for even/odd table index values -- "zigzag encoding" -- makes systematic use of shorter integer encodings first.)

-Taking into account the encoding of these referring data items, there are 16 one-byte references, 48 two-byte references, 512 three-byte references, 131072 four-byte references, etc. As integers can grow to very large (or negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.
+Taking into account the encoding of these referring data items, there are 16 one-byte references, 48 two-byte references, 512 three-byte references, 131072 four-byte references, etc. As CBOR integers can grow to very large (or very negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.

-Note that the semantics of Tag 6 depend on its content: An integer turns the tag into a shared item reference, a string or container (map or array) into a prefix reference (see Table 2).
+Note that the semantics of Tag 6 depend on its tag content: An integer turns the tag into a shared item reference, whereas a string or container (map or array) turns it into a prefix reference (see Table 2).
+Note also that the tag content of Tag 6 may itself be packed, so it may need to be unpacked to make this determination.